poliscukmykola/TestingForNewbieRewardIsCookie/README.md

-# (WIP) Testing For Newbie, Reward Is Cookie
+# Testing For Newbie, Reward Is Cookie
+## Fresh start
 My personal knowledge transfer focused on testing.
-This is simply an advice where to start to become Tester (Software Quality Assurance)
+This is simply an advice where to start to become Tester (Software Quality Assurance) or at least is good to know what it is all about.

-## Fresh start
-If you have decided to become a Software QA, this is good way how to start.
-Basically I am going to try to provide you as many information as possible from mine experience.
+If you have decided to become a Software QA, you need to learn a lot of things.
+It won't be easy.
+Basically I am going to try to provide you as many information as possible for easier start.

 ## Theory
 ### Basic Testing Knowledge
 All testers should know basics of ISTQB.
-[Software Testing Help](www.softwaretestinghelp.com) provides a several topic I am going to mention here
+[Software Testing Help](https://www.softwaretestinghelp.com) provides definitions and overview of testing basis which I am going to mention here as well.
-Tests can be manual and automated.

 ### Types Of Testing
+Basically all tests are done manually at the first place to be sure that everything is properly developed and tested.
+Then those tests are transferred to code in some program to make them automated.
+All automated tests must be covered by manual testing.

-A really important page about [testing types](https://www.softwaretestinghelp.com/types-of-software-testing/) which can be done.
+Here you can see all [testing types](https://www.softwaretestinghelp.com/types-of-software-testing/) which can be done.

 ## Knowledge Base
 You should definitely know following programs or languages